 The side-picker decides on sides for the first round.

-(vii) The lower seeded team reduces the map-pool by one maps.
+(vii) The lower seeded team reduces the map-pool by one map.
 Then, the higher seeded team reduces the map-pool by one map, again.
 In a best of five (5) format this step is performed 2 times, leaving 4 maps.
-In a best of seven (7), this process is done 1 times, leaving 6 maps
+In a best of seven (7), this process is done once, leaving 6 maps.

 (ix) Teams switch sides (Marines/Aliens) after each round.